Community #1: safety & knowing our rights

 Have a communication plan

-Decide how you’ll communicate with each other if things start moving quickly (hand signals, phone, or designated runner).btle guidance to indicate safer paths without drawing attention.
+Decide how you’ll communicate with each other if things start moving quickly (hand signals, phone, or designated runner).

 Avoid shouting instructions, which can increase confusion or panic.